 Chocolate Chip Protein Bars Recipe

-These Chocolate Chip Protein Bars are a fantastic, clean eating snack you make in batches at home!
+These Chocolate Chip Protein Bars are a fantastic snack you make in batches at home!

 I don’t know about you, but paying $4 for a single protein bar puts a bit of a strain on my wallet.
 Especially when I like eating them on a regular basis.
 That’s why I love making my own bars.
-Specifically, this clean eating chocolate chip protein bars recipe.
+Specifically, this clean eating chocolate chip protein bar recipe.
+It uses simple ingredients that are easy to find, and I love the flavor.

 I came across an article on eHow.com, on how to make your own protein bars.
 It just gave a general outline, so I printed it out and got to work.
 I tried several different methods and many different ingredients.